lagossapp/lagoss/docs/content/cloud/assets.md

-Lagon can host and serve assets such as images, CSS files, and JavaScript files.
+Lagoss can host and serve assets such as images, CSS files, and JavaScript files.
 These assets are static files that are not generated dynamically by your Function.

-When deploying a Function, you can specify an assets directory using the [`--public` or `-p`](/cli#lagon-deploy) flag.
-This directory will be served by Lagon at the root of your Function's URL.
+When deploying a Function, you can specify an assets directory using the [`--public` or `-p`](./cli.md#lagoss-deploy) flag.
+This directory will be served by Lagoss at the root of your Function's URL.

 ## Automatic assets serving